kumarsinghaditya/kumarsinghaditya/README.md

 as excellent management skills.
 I am eager to be challenged in order to grow and further improve my IT skills.

 - 😄 Pronouns: He/His/Him
-- 🌱 I’m currently exploring crypto
+- 🌱 I’m currently exploring softwares & technologies.
 - 💞️ I’m looking to collaborate on projects with a strong focus on communication and creativity as a programmer.
 - 📫 How to reach me adityakumarsingh1009@gmail.com